 What Does a Career Assessment at CRG Entail?

 Our career assessment service is designed to examine a client’s vocational interests, personality type, and personal values to target specific career fields for exploration.
 By learning more about their employment-related interests and preferences, individuals can develop more accurate plans of action for moving forward in life with greater confidence.
 The results help clients determine possible college majors, areas of study, and/or vocational paths to consider.
 It is our belief that finding the right “fit” in these areas will help ensure satisfaction with postsecondary options, career choices, and personal fulfillment.
-This individualized plan can also help clients and families save time and money by avoiding choices that may not be linked to that person’s potential or interests.

 The Career Assessment includes information gleaned from the following: